In-Context Learning Without Copying: Effects of Hapax on ICL

 \subsection{In-Context Learning Beyond n-gram Copying}

-Building on the results from Sections \ref{sec:exact_copy_perf} and \ref{sec:abstract_copy_perf}, which suggest that models do not depend on inductive copying to acquire more abstract ICL capabilities, we now analyze loss values of \textsc{Hapax} and vanilla models throughout training.
-We use the token-loss difference metric (termed by \citet{yin2025attentionheadsmatterincontext} to understand general ICL capabilities.
+Building on the results from Sections \ref{sec:exact_copy_perf} and \ref{sec:abstract_copy_perf}, which suggest that abstract ICL capabilities emerge comparably even under the suppression of inductive copying, we now analyze loss values of \textsc{Hapax} and vanilla models throughout training.
+We use the token-loss difference metric (termed by \citet{yin2025attentionheadsmatterincontext}) to understand general ICL capabilities.
 This metric is defined by the differences of the cross-entropy loss of arbitrary token positions, conventionally using the 500$^{\text{th}}$ and 50$^{\text{th}}$ token positions.
 Formally, let $L_t = - \log p_\theta(x_t \mid x_{<t})$ denote the cross-entropy loss at token position $t$.
 The token-loss difference (TLD) between the 50$^{\text{th}}$ and 500$^{\text{th}}$ tokens is then given by $\Delta TLD = L_{50} -L_{500}.$ Intuitively, token-loss difference measures improvement across increasing token positions.
 If the loss at token 500 is lower and $TLD > 0$, it shows that the model's predictions improved with increasing context. \cite{yin2025attentionheadsmatterincontext} provided evidence that the metric is strongly influenced by induction heads but does not correlate well with in-context learning task performance.
 Figure~\ref{fig:tld_all_samples_1b} shows that the \textsc{Hapax} model experiences a significant drop in token-loss difference, getting worse over time.
-As \textsc{Hapax} model performs worse at exact copying tasks but maintains its performance on abstract copying tasks, our results demonstrate that the sudden increase in token-loss difference metric for vanilla model is indicative of how the model learns inductive copying, but should not be taken as a measure of abstractive learning capability, which is consistent with observations from \cite{lv-etal-2025-language}.
+As \textsc{Hapax} model performs worse at exact copying tasks but maintains its capabilities on abstractive ICL tasks, our results demonstrate that the sudden increase in token-loss difference metric for vanilla model is indicative of the emergence of inductive copying capabilities, but lacks indicative power for the emergence of abstractive ICL capabilities, which is consistent with observations from \cite{lv-etal-2025-language}.
 In natural language, n-grams are often repeated, and the token-loss difference metric is primarily affected by these exact copying instances.
 Because our loss masking removes 31.7\% of tokens, it implies that exactly 31.7\% of positions in the data are those that induction could have correctly predicted through copying.
 This statistic is implied by the extension of Zipf's Law to $n$-grams \cite{Ha2009-qy}.
-All these results provide evidence that the exact copying capability and the phase shifts in loss-dependent metrics gained by induction heads can be explained primarily by the distributional attributes of natural language, but it does not have implications for abstractive capabilities.
+These results provide evidence that the inductive copying capability and the phase shifts in loss-dependent metrics gained by induction heads can be explained primarily by the distributional attributes of natural language, but it does not have the same implications for the emergence of abstractive capabilities.